 The Law Center accepts transfer applications from students who have satisfactorily completed the first full year curriculum at a law school accredited by the American Bar Association.

 A student in good standing, enrolled in an accredited law school, who wishes to apply as a transfer student must submit the following information:

 - A complete application with the $50 application fee (nonrefundable).
-The deadline to apply for admission with advanced standing is December 15 for the spring 2017 semester, May 1 for the summer 2017 semester, and July 3 for the fall 2017 semester.
+The deadline to apply for admission with advanced standing is December 15 for the spring 2017 semester, May 1 for the summer 2017 semester, and July 17 for the fall 2017 semester.
 The fall 2017 application for admission with advanced standing will be available June 7th.

 - A petition setting out the reasons underlying the request to transfer must be submitted along with any additional supporting documents.
 Transfer applicants are encouraged to submit a personal resumé in addition to this information.

 - Applicants are required to submit two letters of recommendation, but the Law Center will accept up to three.
 The letters should be from law professors who have taught you and have personal knowledge of your academic abilities and aptitude for the study of law.

 - Applicants must request that official transcripts of all work (undergraduate, graduate, and law) undertaken be sent directly to the Credential Assembly Service (CAS) of LSAC.

 - Applicants must have a current LSAT record (LSAT scores more than five years old will not be considered).

 - A letter of good academic standing which includes the applicant’s class rank, must be submitted from each law school attended.